bio-phys/BioEM/README.md

 By comparing the BioEM posterior probabilities it is possible to discriminate and rank structural models, allowing to characterize the variability and dynamics of the biological system.

-For a detailed description of the BioEM software see the BioEM_Maunal.pdf that is provided in the Manual directory.
+For a detailed description of the BioEM software see the [BioEM documentation](http://bioem.readthedocs.io), also provided in the doc/ directory.

 ### Command line input & help is found by just running the compiled executable ./bioEM